 Business credit cards can help you build both personal and business credit if you pick a card that reports to a commercial credit reporting agency (here’s a quick guide to which issuers report to the business credit reporting agencies.)
 You can see how your credit cards affect your personal and business credit for free on Nav.

-Here are three small business credit cards that you can use to help improve your credit.
+Here are two small business credit cards that you can use to help improve your credit.

 If your credit isn’t strong enough to be considered fair or average, then you need a secured card.
 A secured card works much like a standard, unsecured credit card, except that you must submit a refundable security deposit before your account can be opened.
 The size of your deposit determines the account’s credit limit.
 After your deposit is received, a secured card will work just the same as any other credit card.
 You can make purchases without anyone knowing it’s a secured card, and you will receive a monthly statement.
 You can avoid interest charges by paying the statement balance in full, or extending payment and paying interest.
 After a year of on-time payments, many secured credit card users have found that their personal credit score has improved enough to qualify for a standard, unsecured card and receive a refund of their deposit.

 There aren’t many secured cards for small business use, but Wells Fargo offers one.
 The Wells Fargo Business Secured Credit Card offers a credit line of $500 to $25,000 depending on the size of your deposit.
 This card also offers 1.5% cash back on all purchases, with cash back credited quarterly to your Wells Fargo Business Checking or any other designated business checking or savings account.
 The standard interest rate for this card is 11.9% APR plus the Prime Rate.
 There is a $25 annual fee for each card, and you can order up to 10 cards for employees.
 There are no foreign transaction fees.